Yellow lines are provided where there is a need to restrict parking, in order to:

 There are no supplementary signs to indicate the restricted hours, unless these vary from the hours relating to the zone.
 Vehicles must not wait on single yellow lines during these hours.

-The only instance where vehicles may park on a yellow line is where there are no loading restrictions and:
+The only instances where vehicles may park on a yellow line are where there are no loading restrictions and:

 Parking on estates owned by the council